d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 :label:`sec_seq2seq`

-As we have seen in :numref:`sec_machine_translation`, both the input and output are a variable-length sequence in the machine translation problem.
+As we have seen in :numref:`sec_machine_translation`, in machine translation both the input and output are a variable-length sequence.
-To address this type of *sequence to sequence* learning problem, we have designed a general encoder-decoder architecture in :numref:`sec_encoder-decoder`.
+To address this type of problem, we have designed a general encoder-decoder architecture in :numref:`sec_encoder-decoder`.
 In this section,